Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: An Illustrative Example: Reanalysis of the Australian Disinvestment Trial

 \section{An Illustrative Example: Reanalysis of the Australian Disinvestment Trial}

-We provide a secondary analysis of the Australian Disinvestment and Reinvestment SW-CRTs, which were conducted from February 2014 to April 2015 across 12 acute medical or surgical wards in two hospitals.\cite{Haines2017} This study aimed to evaluate whether weekend allied health services (including physical therapy, occupational therapy, and social work) deliver their intended benefits and whether resources allocated to these services could be better utilized elsewhere in the healthcare system.
-The primary outcome is length of stay (in days).
-This continuous outcome is crucial for evaluating patient flow that may be influenced by removing existing or introducing a newly developed weekend allied health services.
-Two SW-CRTs were conducted: Trial 1 (disinvestment) incrementally removed the existing weekend allied health service from participating wards, and Trial 2 (reinvestment) incrementally introduced a newly developed weekend allied health service to the same wards.
-This design enabled assessment of both the impact of removing the current service and the effectiveness of implementing the new service.
-The study included 14,834 patients in Trial 1 and 12,674 patients in Trial 2.
-Following the original trial's decision, we excluded patients exposed to both the no-service condition and either service condition to prevent contamination.\cite{Haines2017} In both trials, the 12 wards were treated as clusters, each assigned to one of eight distinct sequences over nine monthly periods.
-Figure \ref{fig:empirical_patterns} provides the empirical recruitment patterns, which vary substantially across clusters and periods, exemplifying the cluster–period mixed pattern in Section \ref{sec:heterogeneity}.
-For simplicity, we only present analysis results for Trial 1.
+We apply discrete-time linear mixed models to data from Trial~1 of the Australian Disinvestment and Reinvestment SW-CRTs, conducted from February 2014 to April 2015 across 12 acute medical or surgical wards in two hospitals.\cite{Haines2017} Details of the trial design and primary analyses are reported in Haines et al.\cite{Haines2017} The study evaluated whether weekend allied health services (physical therapy, occupational therapy, and social work) deliver their intended benefits, and whether the resources allocated to them could be more effectively deployed elsewhere.
+Two SW-CRTs were conducted in parallel: Trial~1 (disinvestment) removed the existing weekend service from participating wards, while Trial~2 (reinvestment) introduced a newly developed service to the same wards.
+We focus on Trial~1.
+The primary outcome is length of hospital stay (in days), a continuous measure central to characterizing patient flow following service removal.
+Trial~1 enrolled $14{,}834$ patients; following the original protocol, we excluded those exposed to both the no-service and a service condition.\cite{Haines2017} The 12 wards served as clusters followed over nine monthly periods, with six contributing data during periods 1--7 and the remaining six during periods 3--9, producing an incomplete SW-CRT design\cite{Zhang2023} (Web Table~14).
+Exact individual-level recruitment times were available for only six of the twelve wards; Figure~\ref{fig:empirical_patterns} shows their empirical recruitment patterns, which vary substantially across clusters and periods and thus exemplify the cluster--period mixed pattern described in Section~\ref{sec:heterogeneity}.
+Because the CTD model requires each individual's exact recruitment time to model the decay of within-cluster correlation over time, it cannot be fit here; we therefore apply discrete-time working models in this section.